Colonial History — Northern Tour

 - Side trip to Portland, Maine: Portland

 In 1775, when this major port was still known as Falmouth, it was virtually destroyed by British warships.
-Rebuilt and re-named, its seafaring and commerce continued.
-Across on Cape Elizabeth, the photogenic Portland Head Light is the oldest lighthouse in Maine, dating from 1791.
+Rebuilt and renamed, its seafaring and commerce continued.
+Across the harbor on Cape Elizabeth, the photogenic Portland Head Light is the oldest lighthouse in Maine, dating from 1791.

 - Exeter, New Hampshire: Once a capital